scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

 **If you have experience with digital currencies,** we recommend you go through one of the public exchanges (note: there are currently some limitations around countries) or through Stellar (for everyone).

-**If you do not have experience with digital currencies,** you can either buy directly from a farmer or you can find some instructions within to help you through the process of signing up for and utilizing exchanges. *Keep in mind buying through exchanges does involve some steps and time, but in the end this is because there is an exchange of money happening – and you wouldn't question a bank for wanting to verify your identity, would you?* :)
+**If you do not have experience with digital currencies,** you can either buy directly from a farmer or you can find some instructions within to help you through the process of signing up for and utilizing exchanges. *Keep in mind buying digital currencies through exchanges does involve some steps and time, but in the end this is because there is an exchange of money happening – so security, verification of identity, and related procedures are quite important.* **Also, feel free to check out our ["New to Tokens"](newtotokens.md) section.**

 #### 1. Public Exchanges